|Hamfests Big And Small

 1) Dealers, that sell new gear, accessories, antennas, connectors, software, manuals, etc. If you buy computer hardware or software, be sure you scan it for viruses and spyware before using it.

 2) Flea market tables, where you can usually get a good deal on used gear, that you couldn't afford new.
 However, the phrases ''buyer beware'', and ''you get what you pay for'', APPLY!!
 Unfortunately, some of the gear that is ''sold'' ends up as a ''worthless boat anchor doorstop''...as the original owner may be wanting to ''make some money off of a worthless item''.
-Try to avoid purchasing ''antique radios''...and ''learn the smell of burnt or overheated electronics''.
-Replacement parts for vintage gear...or where the electronics have been burned out... will be EXTREMELY DIFFICULT, if not IMPOSSIBLE, to obtain.
-If the hamfest has a ''Test Bench'', try the gear out BEFORE you shell out the money, write a check, use your credit card, etc...and, if the person won't let you test the gear before you purchase it, it's best that you POLITELY DECLINE their offer, and move along to another table.
+Try to avoid purchasing ''antique radios''...and ''learn the smell of burnt, or overheated electronics''.
+Replacement parts for vintage gear...or where the electronics have been burned out...will be EXTREMELY DIFFICULT, if not IMPOSSIBLE, to obtain.
+If the hamfest has a ''Test Bench'', try the gear out BEFORE you shell out the money, write a check, use your credit or debit card, etc...and, if the person won't let you test the gear before you purchase it, it's best that you POLITELY DECLINE their offer, and move along to another table.
 If the price sounds ''too good to be true'', it probably is.

 3) Forums, discussing any of several aspects of the hobby.
 There may also be an ARRL forum, where you can meet your State Section Manager, ARRL Division Director, or other officials from the ARRL.